microsoft/dotnet-framework-docker/README.wcf.md

 * `4.8`
   * `docker pull mcr.microsoft.com/dotnet/framework/wcf:4.8`

-## About This Image
+# About This Image

 The Windows Communication Foundation (WCF) is a framework for building service-oriented applications.
 Using WCF, you can send data as asynchronous messages from one service endpoint to another.
 A service endpoint can be part of a continuously available service hosted by IIS, or it can be a service hosted in an application.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.

 # How to Use the Image

-The [WCF Docker samples](https://github.com/Microsoft/dotnet-framework-docker/tree/master/samples/wcfapp) show various ways to use WCF and Docker together.
+The [.NET Framework Docker samples](https://github.com/microsoft/dotnet-framework-docker/blob/master/samples/README.md) show various ways to use .NET Framework and Docker together.

 ## Container sample: Run a WCF application
 You can quickly run a container with a pre-built [sample WCF Docker image](https://hub.docker.com/_/microsoft-dotnet-framework-samples/), based on the WCF Docker sample.